mollerse/frp-article/article.md

 ```

 In this example we say that the socket is a socket instance of
-socket.io, and that it emits our mouse data on the channgel `data`.
+socket.io, and that it emits our mouse data on the channel `data`.

 In addition we would have to emit data using our `mouseNewXY` data type.

-## Summary / Wrapup
+## Summary / Wrap-up

 Write a short summary here.